goatastronaut0212/goatastronaut0212/README.md

 ## Things I want to do

+- Add nix flake to ibus-bamboo
+- Rewrite gtk C code to Go in ibus-bamboo
+- Submit ibus-bamboo package to Fedora
 - Port LarkSuite to Nixpkgs
 - Deploy my own blog
 - Become a great software engineer